iotexproject/halogrants/oep-proposals/open-proposal-driveslowsafe.md

 The 90% amount of issued tokens will be locked in Drive Slow/Safe contract, 10% of it stays by development team for Maintenance;
-The only way to emit this coins is through incentives for safe driving.
+The only way to unlock this coins from smart contract is through rewarding for safe driving.

 ### Roles and rewards